 There are so many more but I’ll share those another time.
 Let me know if you venture on any of these fun projects without me.
 I’d love to see how they turned out!

 Last night, Stefan (the bf) picked me out a new computer.
 The one I currently have is about 5 years old.
 It is still chugging along just fine but it is time for an upgrade.
 It was in the budget and is a necessary investment.
 I’m planning on starting classes in the fall and though the laptop I have is powerful and still fully functional, I wanted something new that didn’t have the hardware kinks that my dell has.
 For example, the old dell only has 2 functioning USB ports, the cd rom doesn’t work anymore, there are some dead pixels in the screen, the up arrow only works about half the time and the whole case is a little wonky.
+I actually got some software recently that hooked up and syncd to my hi-tech oven and it can show me symptoms of bad oven temperature sensor whenever it is going wrong, something that my older computer couldnt do.
 That being said, I think I will miss the old girl.
 She was a good computer despite all the problems I’ve had with her.
 I would not be surprised if she has the longest battery-life of any 2010 dell d620 anywhere.
 She will still last about 45 min which is amazing for a 5 year old computer and a 4 year old battery especially one used as heavily as mine.
 I am a computer engineer after all!

 I bought the new laptop from Amazon.
 It is an Acer Aspire TimelineX AS3820T-6480.
 I’m not sure why the model number has to be so long.
 Let’s just say it is a 14 in laptop with no CD drive and weighs just 4 pounds.
 It is less than an inch thin at its thinnest point and is a great machine for the money.
 I won’t get into the specs as this isn’t a nerd blog but a craft blog but I will say that all the numbers are pretty big.
 The MHz, the GBs, the DDR are all good.
 It should be a very good solitaire and blogging machine for me with the added bonus of being able to run some Matlab every now and again.